OWRC/interpolants/fews/climate-interpolation.md

 # Interpolation of Hourly scalars to Sub-daily Basins
-Bolow is an itemized description of the interpolation process, with open data access.
+Below is an itemized description of the interpolation process, with open data access.
 All interpolated (i.e., "vector") data are automatically updated and maintained using the [ORMGP-FEWS system](/interpolants/fews/) system.

 > workflow: `preprocessMSCtoBasinsHourly.xml`